Kerry Wilkinson

 2018 Teaching Award Best Wine Educator Award Wine Communicators of Australia Australia -

-2018 Award Australian University Agriculture Education Award for Excellence in Teaching Australian Council of Deans of Agriculture Australia -
+2018 Teaching Award Australian University Agriculture Education Award for Excellence in Teaching Australian Council of Deans of Agriculture Australia -

 2015 Award Wine Communicators of Australia Best Wine Educator Award Wine Communicators of Australia Australia -